Branding Strategy Insider

 Joan Kiddon

 From all my years in research and consulting, I think I’ve learned a thing or two about marketing worth sharing.
 Enduring fundamentals, mostly yet often overlooked.
 So, this year, I’m sharing some for your consideration.
 I hope they’re helpful.
-This week’s thought: Marketing turns ideas into business.
-Ideas are the heart and soul of marketing.
-It’s all about intangibles—lightbulb moments of inventive strategic inspiration.
-It’s a lot of brainwork, and thus, marketing is easily mocked....
+This week’s thought: Marketing is the conscience of business.
+Business leaders are one of the least trusted groups in America.
+This has long been true.
+There are many reasons why, but the constantly refreshed rogue’s gallery...

 Walker Smith